 Chinese payment gateways

-Having a payment gateway that processes local payment methods, including local credit cards, is needed for success trading on the internet.
+Having a payment gateway that processes local payment methods, including local credit cards, is needed for successful trading on the internet.

 An overseas business needs to have access to some parts of these payment gateways if you want to trade widely and successfully with Chinese people and businesses.
 “If you cannot take a payment you cannot process an order”.